Louisiana’s Commemoration of the Battle of Baton Rouge and Tribute to Bernardo de Galvez.

 My Father Albert A. Henderson, Corporal, U.S. Army

-My Paternal Grandfather, Nolden Henderson, U.S. Army, WW I
+My Paternal Grandfather, Nolden Henderson, Private, U.S. Army, WW I

 My maternal 2nd Great Grandfather Francois Legaux, Jr. had a brother named Florian Legaux see below record as a Civil War Soldier (1860-1865) note side in which he served.